JimTools/jwt-auth/docs/options.rst

 .. note::

-  If set to null no attribute will be added to the requesst.
+  If set to null no attribute will be added to the request.

 before
 ------